materials-data-facility/scythe/docs/source/user-guide.rst

 The types of context information used by a parser, if any, is described in the `documentation for each parser <parsers.html>`_.

-The ``run_all_parsers`` function has several options for providing context to the parsers.
+The ``run_all_parsers_on_directory`` function has several options for providing context to the parsers.
 These options include specifying "global context" to be passed to every parser or adapter and ways of limiting the metadata to specific parsers.
-See :meth:`materials_io.utils.interface.run_all_parsers` for further details on the syntax for this command.
+See :meth:`materials_io.utils.interface.run_all_parsers_on_directory` for further details on the syntax for this command.

 .. note::